davidd647/gitlab-speech-alert/README.md

 ### Outstanding issues:
 - Does not work on the /jobs/<some number> page (directly after you click Build Frontend in the /pipelines/ page) so you have to navigate back to the /pipelines page to activate the robotic voice notifier.
 - I believe I saw somewhere that MutationObserver was going to be deprecated :( I guess after that, I'll just have to swap out the MutationObserver for a setTimeout?
 Feels bad, man.
+- You need the tab to be open to be notified on time, because Chrome doesn't update a tab unless it's open.

 ### Directions:
 - Clone the repo into a directory